-Specify the name or IP address of the system that you want to add to the VCS cluster.
-Specify the user account for the system.
+Specify the name or ID address of the

+System Name of IP address system that you want to add to the VCS cluster.
+User name Specify the user account for the system.
 Typically, this is the root user.
 The root user should have the necessary privileges.
-Specify the password for the user account you specified.
-Select this check box to use the specified user account on all the cluster systems that have the same user name and password.
+Password Specify the password for the user account you specified.
+Use the specified user account on all systems Select this check box to use the specified user account on all the cluster systems that have the same user name and password.